-The proper channel of complaints involving instruction, discipline, or learning materials is as follows:
+The proper channel of complaints involving instruction, discipline, or learning materials is as follows: 1) Teachers 2) Principal 3) Designated Parent Liaison 4) Board of Directors.

 Any complaint about school personnel will be investigated by the School's administration before consideration and action by the Board of Directors.
-Community members are encouraged to first address their concerns with the person they have a concern with before escalating the issue into a formal complaint.
+Community members are encouraged to first address their concerns with the individual they have a concern with before escalating the issue into a formal complaint.

 A parent or guardian wishing to invoke the complaint procedure shall make a written request for a conference with the appropriate party listed above detailing the grievance.
 Alternatively, the complainant may detail the grievance in a memorandum addressed to the appropriate party.
 A complaint against a teacher shall be made to the Principal after the complainant has attempted to redress his/her concern with the teacher.
 If a complaint is being made against the Principal, the complaint should be submitted to the Designated Parent Liaison or the Chairman of the Board of Directors after the complainant has attempted to redress his/her concern with the Principal.
 Any parent or guardian making an official complaint is encouraged to contact the Designated Parent Liaison prior to any member of the Board.